 According to TOF, the provision of information about the difficult housing market in Amsterdam must be better communicated to all students, Dutch and International, who come to study in Amsterdam.
 The UvA must be realistic when it comes to promoting itself and the city.
 For instance, students should be warned about the safety of some campuses, and there needs to be a disclaimer about scams on housing websites.
 To resolve the housing shortage among students, TOF also believes that the UvA should actively enter into a partnership with the municipality of Amsterdam.

-Students must have access to cheap and good food throughout the day, even in the evenings.
+Students must have access to affordable, nutritious and good food throughout the day, even in the evenings.
 In order to ensure this, TOF wants the old mensa in the city centre to return.
 When the current caterer’s contract expires, TOF wants all options to be open.
 In the new contract, lower prices must be guaranteed, or the prices must be reduced by having the UvA itself take care of the catering and canteens.
 In the canteens there needs to be enough vegan and vegetarian food available, and for the options offered in general, more attention must be paid to the wishes of the student population (such as allergies and religious restrictions).